|Title:||Marvin Wilenzik ’56 Head Coaching Chair for Brown Wrestling|

-Todd Beckerman, former Nebraska All-American, enters his fifth season as the leader of the Brown University wrestling program in 2017-18 after taking over the position on June 14, 2013.
+Todd Beckerman, former Nebraska All-American, enters his sixth season as the leader of the Brown University wrestling program in 2018-19 after taking over the position on June 14, 2013.
 Beckerman joined the Bears' coaching staff following eight successful seasons at the University of Maryland, where he served as the head assistant coach and recruiting coordinator.

 Beckerman guided the Bears to a banner year during the 2017-18 season.
 Brown tied for second in the Ivy League standings, its highest finish since 1997, and posted three Ivy League wins, its most since 2009.
 The Bears totaled three NCAA qualifiers for the first time since 2008 and tallied six EIWA placers, their most since 2010.
 Off the mat, Brown tied for first in the EIWA with seven EIWA All-Academic Team honorees.

 During the 2016-17 season, Beckerman led the Bears to an 8-7 dual record for their first season above .500 since the 2001-02 campaign.
 Brown collected four All-Ivy honorees, including 2017 NCAA qualifier CJ LaFragola ’19.
 The Bears posted the second-highest team GPA in the nation according to the NWCA to rank in the top 10 for the sixth straight year.

 Beckerman coached two NCAA Championship qualifiers, All-Ivy performers, and EIWA placers in Justin Staudenmayer ’17 and Steven Galiardo ’17 in 2015-16.
 In addition to their success on the mat, the Bears achieved in the classroom, posting the nation’s third-highest team GPA according to the NWCA.